-- Discharge assessment with estimated length of stay within 24 hours of admission and where clinically appropriate incorporating those with expected poor prognosis. - Regular reviews of rehabilitation needs and early goal setting during admission to optimise the pathway. - Discharge summary for GP to ensure follow up reviews as indicated. - Review of pharmacy requirements. - Booked follow up appointments; patient/relative(s) informed.
+- " Discharge assessment with estimated length of stay within 24 hours of admission and where clinically appropriate incorporating those with expected poor prognosis. - " Regular reviews of rehabilitation needs and early goal setting during admission to optimise the pathway. - " Discharge summary for GP to ensure follow up reviews as indicated. - " Review of pharmacy requirements (e.g. need for dosette box on discharge). - " Booked follow up appointments; patient/relative(s) informed.